 How to Recognize When You’re in Denial About Your Parents’ Health

-Recognizing Signs of Denial in Yourself and Others
+How to Recognize Denial in Yourself and Others

-When family members can’t recognize that a loved one is ill and needs more senior care than they can get at home, it can be a frustrating experience for caregivers.
-But denial can be even more pernicious when we are experiencing it ourselves.
-We may not even be conscious of our inability to accept the situation.
+When other family members or friends can’t recognize that a senior loved one needs more care than they can get at home, it can be a frustrating experience for their caregivers.
+Unfortunately, denial can be even more pernicious when we are experiencing it ourselves, as we may not be conscious of our inability to accept the situation.

 - Feeling stuck.
 “If you don’t seem to be making much progress dealing with a stressful situation on your own,” says the Mayo Clinic, you may be stuck in denial about the severity of the problem.

-If the situations described above have you nodding your head in recognition — or if a trusted family member or friend has suggested you might be in denial — then what’s the next step?
+If the situations above have you nodding your head in recognition — or if a trusted family member or friend has suggested you might be in denial — then what’s the next step?

-- Take a closer look.
-Are you falling back on irrational thoughts or beliefs about your loved one’s health?
+Are you falling back on irrational thoughts about your loved one’s health?
 Again, be honest with yourself.
 Think realistically about what will happen if you don’t take action.
 Will there be negative consequences?

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.